-The two basic logic families are complementary metal oxide semiconductor (CMOS) and transistor-transistor logic (TTL).

-Each of these families is then further sub-divided into classes that are based on refinements of the parent technology, such as 'high-current' (or buffered output), low-noise, etc. Representative circuits for a basic two-input NAND gate using TTL and CMOS technology are shown in Figures 5.25(a) and 5.25(b), respectively.
+Table 5.1 Comparison of typical performance specifications for various logic families transistor-transistor logic (TTL).
+Each of these families is then further sub-divided into classes that are based on refinements of the parent technology, such as 'high-current' (or buffered output), low-noise, etc. Representative circuits for a basic two-input NAND gate using TTL and CMOS technology are shown in Figures 5.25a-b, respectively.